-We are currently in the early design phases of a project to enhance how CU*BASE tracks written-off loans, recoveries, and charged-off loans, expanding on existing Write-off/Charge-off database and analysis tools.
+We are in the early design phases of a project to enhance how CU*BASE tracks written-off loans, recoveries, and charged-off loans, expanding on existing Write-off/Charge-off database and analysis tools.
 This recipe will preview some of the concepts and ideas we’re considering in the design.

 Why We’re Doing This Project